ashkantashk/MIPLS2/README.md

 > 1. older version of the code with fewer list of input arguments

-* Note1: The code contains essential functions for its complete and flawless running.
+* Note 1: The code contains essential functions for its complete and flawless running.
-* Note2: The hyperparameters are adjusted and tuned based on the implementation results applied to the evaluation datasets.
+* Note 2: The hyperparameters are adjusted and tuned based on the implementation results applied to the evaluation datasets.

 # Scripts
 1- Baseline_PLS2_Imputation_Functions_new.py